BEST Events & Trainings

 Mentor Foundational Opportunities

 Mentor On-going Opportunities are year-round opportunities for mentors to continue their learning in community with other mentors.
-After attending Mentor Academy 101, mentors can choose an on-going learning community to engage with others throughout the school year.
+After attending Mentor Academy 101 or Nakia Academy, mentors can choose an on-going learning community to engage with others throughout the school year.
 These are opportunities for mentors and coaches to build knowledge, practice skills, collaborate with colleagues, and reflect on their work supporting educator growth and pursuing educational equity.

-Mentor Specialty Opportunities are focused trainings designed to build on learning from Mentor Academy 101.
-These specialties include: Using Instructional Frameworks in Observation and Feedback, Mentoring ESAs, and Mentoring Teachers of Special Education.
-Participants should attend Mentor Academy 101 before registering for a Specialty Opportunity.
+Mentor Extended Learnings are focused trainings designed to build on learning from Mentor Academy 101 or Nakia Academy.
+These learnings include: Using Instructional Frameworks in Observation and Feedback, Mentoring ESAs, and Mentoring Teachers of Special Education.
+Participants should attend Mentor Academy 101 or Nakia Academy before registering for an Extended Learning.

 Induction Leader Opportunities